nicolargo/glances/docs/glances-doc.rst

 *InfluxDB*

-You can alos export statistics to an InfluxDB server (time series server).
+You can export statistics to an InfluxDB server (time series server).
 The connection should be defined in the Glances configuration file as following:

     [influxdb]
     host=localhost